N8python/binary-vectors-mlx/README.md

 ### (Claudeslop README)

 A high-performance text similarity search system using binary embeddings and GPU-accelerated search algorithms.
+It lets one search all of enwik9 (3 million chunks of 512 characters each) in sub 50ms on an M3 Max.

 ## Overview